geojeff/kivy-statecharts/docs/sources/index.rst

 The upshot of the blog post is that the higher level logic blocks in controllers will often "turn into brutish monsters containing many if-else or switch-case statements" to be able to manage application state.

+Kivy also now has adapters, so we have another term to examine.
+Adapters, as described in this `article <http://en.wikipedia.org/wiki/Model–view–adapter/>`_, have a more "linear" relationship to data and views.
+An adapter serves more directly to "service" a view, to help create the view or its child views, by interacting with data as needed.

 Summary
 -------